-Research has shown that the number one contributing factor to academic success is attendance Alberta Education states that students should maintain 90% attendance in school.
+Research has shown that a significant contributing factor to academic success is attendance.
+Alberta Education states that students should maintain 90% attendance in school.
 This includes all absences whether excused or not.
 Alberta Education identifies two reasons for students to be excused from school: sickness or other unavoidable cause, or religious holiday as recognized by the religious denomination to which the student belongs.
 In order to support students in maintaining good attendance each stakeholder must take a share of the responsibility for tracking and communicating in regards to a student's attendance.
-FP Walshe uses Powerschool Alert to phone/email/text unexcused absences to parents on a daily basis.